HackYourFuture/Node.js/week3/README.md

 ## Last week's summary

 Last week we made a CLI To-Do application.
-This week we are going to rewrite into an Express-based server.
+This week we are going to rewrite it into an Express-based server.

 ## Testing with Postman